Ring of Blinking

 Limitation: 3 times per day

-Duration: 10 Rounds, or until dismissed, dispelled, or disrupted.
+Duration: 1 moment, or until dismissed, dispelled, or disrupted.

 Effect: The wearer begins to blink in and out of reality.
 They gain Partial Concealment and all attacks made against them suffer a 50% miss chance (unless they can affect creatures on the Ethereal Plane, which affect the wearer normally).
 Any effects within the area with an extended duration (such as Auras, Walls, or similar effects) will affect the wearer normally.
 Additionally, the wearer suffers a 20% miss chance on all attacks they make (unless they can affect creatures on the Ethereal Plane).